ABenatti/-Reaction-Diffusion-System-Simulation/README.md

 ## License

-This Deep Learning Tutorial is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0) International License.
+This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 (CC BY-NC-ND 4.0) International License.

 ## Acknowledgments
 Alexandre Benatti thanks Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.
 Luciano da F. Costa thanks CNPq (grant no. 307085/2018-0) and NAP-PRP-USP for sponsorship.
 This work has been supported also by FAPESP grants 11/50761-2 and 2015/22308-2.